kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 11.md

     docker stop lab11-prometheus
     docker stop lab11-grafana
     ```
-1. If you ran the optional authorizatio server, you can stop it.
+1. If you ran the optional authorization server, you can stop it.

     **Reflection**